 The most important part of planning for your RV road trip is, without a doubt, picking the destination.
 The right road trip destination is going to be different for every family, but when you’re going through your options, remember how the season might affect the amount of people there.
 Even less commonly visited travel destinations see heavier traffic during the summer seasons.

 For example, according to the Alaska Travel Industry Association, an estimated 1,857,500 out-of-state visitors came to Alaska between May and September 2016 – the highest visitor volume on record.
-When picking out your preferred destination, focus on the activities of course, but also remember to take into consideration the number of other people that will be there, the weather, and how much time you plan on staying there.
+When picking out your preferred destination, focus on the activities of course, but also remember to take into consideration the number of other people that will be there, the weather, how much time you plan on taking to get there, and how long you plan on staying there.

 Plan for packing